-IBM Early Career Chair and Associate Professor of Electrical and Computer Engineering
+IBM Early Career Chair and Professor of Electrical and Computer Engineering

 - Doctoral Degree, Electrical Engineering, University of Minnesota

-She is the recipient of the NSF Early CAREER Award in 2015, the ONR Young Investigator Award in 2016, the DARPA Young Faculty Award in 2018, the University of central Florida Reach for the Stars Award in 2017, and UCF Luminary Award in 2018.
-She is currently holding the IBM Early Career Chair at USC.
+She is the recipient of the NSF Early CAREER Award in 2015, the ONR Young Investigator Award in 2016, the DARPA Young Faculty Award in 2018, the University of central Florida Reach for the Stars Award in 2017, UCF Luminary Award in 2018, and DARPA Director’s Fellowship in 2020.
+She is a fellow of Optica (formerly known as Optical Society of America OSA).